 Reproduction and Lifespan

 Hagfish are a sexually dimorphic species with a ratio of up to 100:1 in favor of females.
 Some species are hermaphroditic.
-Females lay anywhere between 1-30 tough eggs that stick to each other with Velcro-like ends.
+Females lay anywhere between 1 and 30 tough eggs that stick to each other with Velcro-like ends.
 The gestation period is typically 11 months, and there is no larval stage, unlike lampreys.
 Not much else is known about their reproductive behavior due to the difficulty in laboratory breeding.
 Regardless, they can live up to 40 years in the wild and 17 in captivity.

 Fishing and Cooking